nielskrijger/sqs/README.md

 });
 ```

-Other connection options can be found in the  [AWS SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html).
+Other connection options can be found in the [AWS SQS](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html) documentation.

 ## getUrl(queueName)